 Raising staff awareness through graphic design

-We combined artwork from the animated video – along with characters from the Patient Flow series of videos – to create a suite of posters and bin labels that are being used across Imperial College Healthcare sites.
+We combined artwork from the animated video and characters from the Patient Flow series of videos to create a suite of posters and bin labels being used across Imperial College Healthcare sites.

-Next, we created a concertina-style leaflet to be printed and handed out to staff at engagement events.
+Next, we created a concertina-style leaflet to print and hand to staff at engagement events.
 This quick-reference guide provides staff with all the information they need to place the correct waste in the correct bins.

 The illustrations were also used to create a range of branded merchandise.
-They’re now appearing on pens, reusable coffee cups, tote bags and more.
+They now appear on pens, reusable coffee cups, tote bags and more.

 Meanwhile, designs from the campaign were in an infographic sharing highlights of staff achievements that year.